observablehq/plot/README.md

 The **x1**, **x2**, and **x** output channels are only computed by the Plot.binX and Plot.bin transform; similarly the **y1**, **y2**, and **y** output channels are only computed by the Plot.binY and Plot.bin transform.

-In addition to the automatically binned channels, you can declare additional channels to bin by specifying the desired aggregation method in the *outputs* object which is the first argument to the transform.
+You can declare additional channels to bin by specifying the desired aggregation method in the *outputs* object which is the first argument to the transform.
 For example, to use [Plot.binX](#plotbinxoutputs-options) to generate a **y** channel of bin counts as in a frequency histogram:

 ```js
 Plot.binX({y: "count"}, {x: "culmen_length_mm"})